aspen-reeves/bsp/readme.md

 ## Installation

 - download both startup.lua and md5.lua
-- Set the following settings using the setting api
+- Set the following settings using the setting api, or edit the settings example file and run it

 ```sh
 > set bsp.instance <URL>